 The 54-question survey takes about 15 minutes to complete; fifty questions are on a quick-click rating scale and four questions are open-ended.
 The web-based approach can be completed on desktop or mobile devices.

 Each category and question is specifically designed based on extensive research and over 150 years of combined study and practice.
-Research from prominent thought leaders—Paul Danczyk, PhD, Robert Denhardt, PhD, Janet Denhardt, DPA, Afsaneh Nahavandi, PhD, and Maria Aristigueta, PhD—influenced the questions and results narratives.
+Research from prominent thought leaders influenced the questions and results narratives.

-Results are personalized based on observer feedback and available 30-days from the initial participant welcome email.
+Results are personalized based on observer feedback and, if the minimum requirements are met, available 30-days from the initial participant welcome email.
 Final reports include a description of the results and, to increase impacts, reflection questions guide future professional development.
-It can be saved and printed as a PDF, and viewed online for one-year.
+It can be saved and printed as a PDF.

 How Leadership Energizes Is Different